-On behalf of everyone at Insight ADVANCE, we wish you a Happy New Year.
+On behalf of everyone at Teaching Channel, we wish you a Happy New Year.
 It’s a new year, but our work in the ’20-’21 school year is far from complete.
 Whether your district or university has been fully remote, in a hybrid model, or back in-person, there have been many challenges to overcome–and even though vaccines have become available, distribution hasn’t been efficient, which is likely to introduce more uncertainty going forward.

 Let’s face reality–educators are worn out.
 Administrators, school leaders, instructional coaches, and especially teachers have been put through the wringer the past 10 months.
 They’re stressed, exhausted, and dealing with the pandemic in their own personal lives.
 Despite their best intentions and efforts, some have been vilified for not doing enough or being too lazy.
 And with President-elect Biden’s plan to reopen the majority of schools in his administration’s first 100 days in office, education leaders and their teams will be forced to make more adjustments.